-To provision the HLU-319 through the MODE and SEL buttons on the front panel:
+To provision the HLU-388 List 5D through the MODE and SEL buttons on the front panel:

 - 1 Press the MODE button for 2 seconds and then release it.
-The front panel display alternately shows the first system parameter and its current setting. - 2 Press the SEL button to step the display through all possible settings (one at a time) of the selected parameter. - After the desired setting has been selected, press the MODE button.
-This updates the current displayed parameter to the selected setting, and then advances to the next configurable parameter.
-After the last parameter has been selected, a CONF NO message appears on the front panel display.
+The front-panel display alternately shows the first system parameter and the current setting. - 2 Press the SEL button to step the display through all possible settings of the selected parameter. - When the desired setting is selected, press the MODE button.
+This updates the current displayed parameter to the selected setting and then advances to the next configurable parameter.
+After the last parameter has been selected, a CONF NO message appears on the front-panel display.

 - 4 Do one of the following: - To cancel the session without saving the requested parameter changes, press the MODE button or do nothing.
 (After 30 seconds, the display returns to its normal mode without saving the new changes.) - To accept the requested parameter changes, press the SEL button.
-(A CONF YES message displays, and the display returns to its normal mode after saving the new changes.)
+(A CONF YES message displays and the display returns to its normal mode after saving the new changes.)